Ouranosinc/ESPO-G/README.md

 This version of the workflow is meant to be run on a HPC such as Narval.
 It uses the workflow manager software Snakemake.

 To run the workflow:
+TODO: update env and make instruction for external

+0) Run scripts in pre-workflow folder to very the inputs and create the mask for CaSRv3.2.

 1) On narval, activate the  virtual env: